A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 2. Visual Appeal

 Visuals are the pizzazz in your company history videos.
 From sleek animations to riveting reenactments, what captivates the eyes is what retains the audience.
-Picture it as stepping into a advanced Austin café – aesthetics command attention.
+Picture it as stepping into a sophisticated Austin café – aesthetics command attention.

 3. Awareness and Emotion